-Each producer has two potential sources of TEDF money:
+Currently, each pellet producer has two potential sources of TEDF money:

-- 1. Taxable production The Production Tax amount credited to each producer's share of the TEDF is 25.1 cpt. - 2.
+- 1. Taxable production The Production Tax amount credited to each producer's share of the TEDF is 25.1 cpt provided they make a matching investment of at least equal size.
+(No distribution is made under this clause if the total industry production for the year is less than 30 million tons.) - 2.
 Chips, fines and concentrate An additional amount equal to 50 percent of the tax for chips, fines or concentrate sold not exceeding 5/16-inch, is allocated to each company's share of the TEDF.
 The total amount may not exceed \$700,000 for all companies.
 If the total claimed exceeds \$700,000, each company's share will be prorated.
 The determination of this allocation is based on current production year sales of chips, fines and concentrate-not the three-year average of production.
 Sales of crushed pellets do not qualify for this credit.
 [M.S.
 298.28, subd.
 9a(b).]

-Therefore, each company is eligible to receive 25.1 cents per taxable ton plus an additional amount based on current year tons of chips and fines sold.
+Therefore, each pellet producer is eligible to receive 25.1 cents per taxable ton plus an additional amount based on current year tons of chips and fines sold.